Tears in Heaven: Legacy

 Clapton made numerous public service announcements to raise awareness for childproofing windows and staircases.
-Clapton stopped performing "Tears in Heaven" in 2004, as well as the song "My Father's Eyes", stating: "I didn't feel the loss anymore, which is so much a part of performing those songs.
+In 2004 Clapton stopped performing "Tears in Heaven" as well as the song "My Father's Eyes", stating: "I didn't feel the loss anymore, which is so much a part of performing those songs.
 I really have to connect with the feelings that were there when I wrote them.
 They're kind of gone and I really don't want them to come back, particularly.
 My life is different now.
 They probably just need a rest and maybe I'll introduce them for a much more detached point of view."
 Eventually, however, both songs would make it back into Clapton's regular setlists, with the latter being performed as recently as 2013, and the former in 2022.

-Genesis wrote and recorded the song Since I Lost You for the 1991 We Can't Dance album.
-Phil Collins, a longtime friend and collaborator of Clapton's, said in interviews the song was inspired by Clapton's loss of Conor.

-Dana Key wrote a song in response to "Tears in Heaven" and Clapton's loss of Conor titled Dear Mr. Clapton.
-The song appears on Key's 1995 solo album Part of the Mystery.